 The old parish (church) registers only cover members of the Church of Scotland.
 They were lists made by the ministers of a church congregation and the details of baptisms, marriages, deaths and burials that took place within it.
 Broadly defined, a parish was the moral, educational and religious centre of Scottish daily life, and was usually focused around the church.

 We hold a microfiche index to the old parish registers for Scotland.
-These registers, which are held by the General Register Office for Scotland (GROS), were produced up until 1854 and provide details of:
+These registers, which are held by the National Records of Scotland, were produced up until 1854 and provide details of: